 Moving on to the two remaining objects in the tail of Scorpius and both can be seen by naked eye.
 Of course M6 (4:04), the Butterfly cluster, large, loose and bright.
 Above all, the focus is drawn to four star chains moving away from the center and an arc at the bottom.
 The stars are of similar brightness, but one red star really stands out.
 Secondly M7 (4:06), which is also a loose cluster, but a lot bigger.
-The approximately 15 very bright stars are a bit randomly divided with around 20-30 stars in between.
-A small square of stars can be seen in the middle.
+The approximately 15 very bright stars are a bit randomly divided with around 25 stars in between.
+A small square of stars can be seen in the center.

 Sagittarius Star Cloud

 Back in Sagittarius I now see M24 (4:09) and what a pleasure this is!
 The area is much too large for my lowest magnification and shows an ocean of stars.
 Clearly, we’re looking at the heart of our own galaxy here as there is so much to discover.
 The two Barnards are also clearly visible.
 M18 (4:25) afterwards is a disappointing cluster, because in the star-rich environment it can only just be seen separated from the environment.
 It looks a bit like a rectangle of a dozen more or less bright stars and a few weaker ones.
 Further, some dark patches can be seen around it.